awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.RMAN.md

 ## Enabling and disabling block change tracking<a name="Appendix.Oracle.CommonDBATasks.BlockChangeTracking"></a>

 Block changing tracking records changed blocks in a tracking file\.
-This technique can improve the performance of incremental backups\.
+This technique can improve the performance of RMAN incremental backups\.
 For more information, see [Using Block Change Tracking to Improve Incremental Backup Performance](https://docs.oracle.com/en/database/oracle/oracle-database/19/bradv/backing-up-database.html#GUID-4E1F605A-76A7-48D0-9D9B-7343B4327E2A) in the Oracle Database documentation\.

 To enable block change tracking for a DB instance, use the Amazon RDS procedure `rdsadmin.rdsadmin_rman_util.enable_block_change_tracking`\.
 To disable block change tracking, use `disable_block_change_tracking`\.
 These procedures take no parameters\.